cmake-basis/BASIS/data/templates/basis/1.0/doc/quickstart.rst

 The following steps will show you how to

 - download and install <project> on your system.
-- use the library to create an example
+- use the installation to create an example.
 - build and test the example project.

 You need to have a Unix-like operating system such as Linux or Mac OS X installed on your